-It’s also important to keep in mind that colors will look different depending on the polymers’ gloss, appearance, and filler content; a color in nylon is going to look different from the same color in acrylic, for example.
-Environmental conditions, chemical resistance, and FDA suitability must all be taken into consideration when preparing a color match.
+It’s also important to keep in mind that colors will look different depending on the gloss of the polymer, appearance, and filler content—a color used in a nylon part is going to look different from the same color in acrylic, for example.
+Environmental conditions, chemical resistance, and FDA suitability must all be taken into consideration as well when preparing a color match.

 A color spectrophotometer is used to measure, store, and formulate colors using a computer color matching system.
-All colors and polymer systems are stored electronically in the color matching system—as well as in chip files or plaques produced in a laboratory during the color matching process.
+All colors and polymer systems are stored electronically in the color matching system—as well as in chip files or plaques produced in the laboratory during the color matching process.

-Specializing in high volume injection molding orders of more than 1,000,000 pieces, The Rodon Group is proud to offer processes for a wide range of industries and applications — including medical, food and beverage, and window and door.
+Specializing in high volume injection molding orders of more than one million pieces, The Rodon Group is proud to offer processes for a wide range of industries and applications — including medical, food and beverage, and window and door.
 To learn more about our turnkey injection molding and thermoforming capabilities, check out our comprehensive eBook today.

 Founded in 1964, Penn Color develops and manufactures a diverse product line of thermoplastic color and additive masterbatches, in addition to liquid dispersions for various ink, coating, and thermoplastic applications.
 Visit their website for more information on colorants.